 About Julien Thomas

-This page highlights his first experiences/journeys in Southeast Asia, before settling down in Cambodia and earning a living as a professional photographer.
+Here you will not find Julien’s resume or schools he graduated from.
+This page highlights his first two journeys in Southeast Asia, before settling down in Cambodia and earning a living as a professional photographer.

-Earlier on, he arrived on this continent as a seasoned traveler, a real “badass traveler” type in reference to his years and years of solo and autonomous traveling experiences off-the-beaten-track in many countries.
+Simply said, Julien arrived on this continent as a seasoned traveler, a real “badass traveler” type in reference to his years and years of solo and autonomous traveling experiences off-the-beaten-track in many countries.

 patchwork photo 360° Julien Thomas travels